SonarSource-Demos/sonar-golc/README.md

 ✅ Run Report

-To generate a comprehensive PDF report and view the results on a web interface, you need to launch the '**ResultsAll**' program.
+To generate a comprehensive PDF report and view the results on a web interface, you need to launch the '**ResultsAll**' program.If you want a global PDF report by file, you need to run the '**ResultByfiles**' program.

 The '**ResultsAll**' program generates a 'GlobalReport.pdf' file in the 'Results' directory.
 It prompts you if you want to view the results on a web interface; it starts an HTTP service on the default port 8080.
 If this port is in use, you can choose another port.
 To stop the local HTTP service, press the Ctrl+C keys